 The list of spices is long, but please don’t be put off.
-It is well worth it, and if you don’t feel like roasting and grinding your spices go for my cheaty Chicken Chettinad version with ready-ground spices😁.
-In other words, the same method but use ground spices instead of roasting and grinding your own.
-I’ve used chicken breast here, but I usually chop up a whole chicken.
+It is well worth it, and if you don’t feel like roasting and grinding your spices, go for my cheaty Chicken Chettinad version with ready-ground spices😁.
+In other words, the same method but uses ground spices instead of roasting and grinding your own.
+I’ve used chicken breast here, but usually chop up a whole chicken.
 Wherever possible, I always use the whole chicken – the bones add to the flavour.
 Once you’ve made the masala, it’s quick to put together.

 I have eaten a fair few Chettinads; some are very spicy, and some are not.
-In my experience, the food in this area has a zing but don’t let the ‘chilli hot’ flavour overwhelm the dish.
+In my experience, the food in this area has a zing, but don’t let the ‘chilli hot’ flavour overwhelm the dish.
 Like many of the ‘curries’ in this region, it has a distinctive and complex flavour.
-Here in lies the art of perfecting the perfect Chettinad, balancing the flavours with no one spice dominating.
+Here lies the art of perfecting the perfect Chettinad, balancing the flavours with no one spice dominating.

 For more Soups and Stews, click here.